DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization: Discussions, Limitations and Future Work

-We present DiViNet for sparse multi-view 3D reconstruction, which specifically targets {\em disparate\/} input images for the first time.
-Our core idea is a simple two-stage framework with neural Gaussian templates learned across different scenes serving as surface priors to regularize the volume-rendering based reconstruction.
-Experiments demonstrate quality reconstructions by DiViNet in both dense and sparse+disparate view settings, with clearly superior performance over state of the art in the latter.
+We present DiViNet for sparse multi-view 3D reconstruction.
+Our core idea is a simple two-stage framework with neural Gaussian templates learned across different scenes serving as surface priors to regularize the volume-rendering-based reconstruction.
+Experiments demonstrate quality reconstructions by DiViNet in both dense and sparse+disparate view settings, with clearly superior performance over state-of-the-art in the latter.

 One current limitation of our method is its reconstruction speed.
 While comparable to NeuS~\cite{wang2021neus}, VolSDF~\cite{yariv2021volume}, and MonoSDF~\cite{yu2022monosdf}, it is still slow due to the two-stage approach, especially when generalizing to a large number of real-world scenes.
-Moreover, the neural templates, once learned, are fixed and need to be learned again when deployed to datasets from a different data distribution.
 In addition to addressing these issues, e.g., dynamic templates, we would also like to replace the MLPs in DiViNet with more efficient grid-based techniques, e.g., instant NGP~\cite{muller2022instant}, and explore more general primitives such as convexes and super-quadrics in place of Gaussians.

-\if 0 Efficiency: MLP vs. Grid-based techniques (slow vs. fast).
-Not directly a limitation of our work, but something that could have been done easily since our method can be plugged in to grid-based approaches as well